 Marketing Partners.
-Our marketing partner member acquisition channel consists of consumers who access our website and call centers through a network of affiliate partners and financial services and other companies.
-We have established a pay-for-performance network, comprised of hundreds of partners that drive consumers to our ecommerce platform and call centers.
-These partners include online advertisers and content providers that are specialists in paid and unpaid (algorithmic) search, as well as specialists in other types of Internet marketing; financial and online services partners in industries such as banking, insurance, mortgage and association partners; affiliate programs, including our marketing programs managed through Commission Junction; and offline lead generators who specialize in traditional direct marketing channels, such as direct mail and television.
+Our marketing partner member acquisition channel consists of consumers who access our website and call centers through a pay-for-performance network, comprised of hundreds of partners that drive consumers to our ecommerce platform and call centers.
+These partners include online advertisers and content providers that are specialists in paid and unpaid (algorithmic) search, as well as specialists in other types of Internet marketing; financial and online services partners in industries such as banking, insurance, mortgage and association partners; affiliate programs, including our marketing programs managed through Commission Junction; and off-line lead generators who specialize in traditional direct marketing channels, such as direct mail and television advertising.

-We generally compensate our marketing partners for their individual, family and small business health insurance referrals based on the consumer submitting a health insurance application to us, regardless of whether the consumer's application is approved by the health insurance carrier.
+We generally compensate our marketing partners for referrals based on the consumer submitting a health insurance application on our platform, regardless of whether the consumer's application is approved by the health insurance carrier.
 If a marketing partner is licensed to sell health insurance, we may share a percentage of the commission revenue we earn from the health insurance carrier for each member referred by that partner.